skywhale4/MyFileSystem/README.md

 A UnixV6-like file system

-Designed by Mo and Wang
+Designed and completed by Mo and Wang

 * The compile instruction: `clang++ src/*.cpp -o MyFileSystem`